mzlogin/config-files/README.md

     git clone https://github.com/VundleVim/Vundle.vim.git ~/vimfiles/bundle/Vundle.vim
     ```

-* install cscope
+* install cscope and universal-ctags

-	If you want to view code, you may need cscope support, so install it.
+    If you want to view code, you may need cscope and ctags support, so install it.

     ```
     brew install cscope
+    brew tap universal-ctags/universal-ctags
+    brew install --HEAD universal-ctags
     ```

 * generate tags files (*optional*)

     For better c++ coding experience, generate your crttags and win32tags into ~/tags-files dir.

 * pull config files: